swiftlang/swift-sdk-generator/README.md

-# Swift Cross-Compilation SDK Generator
+# Swift Cross-Compilation Destinations Generator

 Build and run with `swift run sdk-generator`.
 This will download and produce an SDK for `aarch64` Ubuntu Jammy in `cc-destination.artifactbundle` subdirectory of the project.